jerome9189/github-pages-with-jekyll/_posts/2022-07-03-the-big-train-trip-day-17.md

 date: 2022-07-03
 ---

 We did a lot of the touristy things today.
 First, the American Museum of Natural History.
-Our favorite things there were some very high res prints of bugs, and the crystal exhibit.
+Our favorite things there were some very high-res prints of bugs, and the crystal exhibit.

 <img src="/github-pages-with-jekyll/docs/assets/images/day17_bug.jpg" alt="Jenna pointing at a ladybug image" width="500"/>